Distribution of HYdrogen in the protoplanetary Disk and deliveRy to the Terrestrial planEts – HYDRaTE

 Hydrogen distribution in the early Solar System

 Through an exhaustive and systematic investigation of the hydrogen-bearing phases in chondrites, the HYDRaTE project will: (i) shed new light on the distribution of water and organics in the protoplanetary disk, (ii) bring fundamental constraints on the formation environment(s) of chondrules, the major chondritic component, and (iii) determine the contributions of chondritic material to the Earth’s and other terrestrial planets’ volatile contents.
-The results will have important implications for our understanding of the dynamics of the protoplanetary disk and the formation and evolution of the inner solar system planets.
+The results will have important implications for our understanding of the dynamics of the protoplanetary disk and the formation and evolution of the inner Solar System planets.

-We are investigating the distribution of hydrogen in the major high-temperature components of chondrites, the chondrules, via laboratory experiments and analytical measurements.
-We will build an experimental device to melt and crystallize chondrule analogues under conditions close to those estimated for the protoplanetary disk (low total pressure, low oxygen fugacity) and high partial pressures of H2 and/or H2O.
-Through these experiments, we will study the consequences of the presence of hydrogen-rich gases on chondrule formation and provide thermodynamical data on hydrogen partitioning and isotopic fractionation under conditions close to those estimated for the protoplanetary disk.
-These experimental results will be compared to the hydrogen compositions of natural samples.
-Indeed, a major achievement of HYDRaTE will be to quantify the hydrogen abundance and isotopic composition of chondrule silicates, with particular focus on enstatite chondrites, the best candidate for the Earth's building blocks, and to estimate the contribution of the different categories of chondrites to the H budget of Earth and the other terrestrial planets.
+For the most hydrated samples, we are using a method based on in-situ measurements of the C/H and D/H ratios by SIMS to estimate the isotopic composition of water-bearing minerals.
+This method, recently developed by HYDRaTE's PI, allows for the first time the D/H ratios of hydrous chondritic minerals to be determined without hindrance from hydrogen in adjacent organic materials.
+Coupled with ion imaging for measuring the D/H composition of organic particles, this permits an exhaustive assessment of the origin of volatile-rich molecules in primitive Solar System materials.
+We investigated the distribution of hydrogen in the major high-temperature components of chondrites, the chondrules, via laboratory experiments and analytical measurements.
+We built experimental devices to melt and crystallize chondrule analogues under conditions close to those estimated for the protoplanetary disk (low total pressure, low oxygen fugacity) and high partial pressures of H2 and/or H2O.
+Through these experiments, we studied the consequences of the presence of hydrogen-rich gases on chondrule formation and provide thermodynamical data on hydrogen partitioning and isotopic fractionation under conditions close to those estimated for the protoplanetary disk.
+These experimental results were compared to the hydrogen compositions of natural samples.
+Indeed, a major achievement of HYDRaTE is to quantify the hydrogen abundance and isotopic composition of chondrule silicates, with particular focus on enstatite chondrites, the best candidate for the Earth's building blocks, and to estimate the contribution of the different categories of chondrites to the H budget of Earth and the other terrestrial planets.

 Publications: